nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User chooses to edit the staff details.
 1. User inputs relevant details.
-1. Staff’d requests for confirmation.
-1. User confirms.
 1. Staff’d updates the new staff details.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 Staff'd detects an error in the entered data.

-    * 3a1.
+    * 2a1.
 Staff'd displays an error message.
-    * 3a2.
+    * 2a2.
 User enters new data.
-    * 3a2.
+    * 2a3.
 Steps 3a1-3a2 are repeated until the data entered are correct.

-      Use case resumes at step 4.
+      Use case resumes at step 3.

 **Use case: UC02 - Edit staff schedule**